-An honest and in-depth Will’s vegan hiking boot review, to see how the WVSport Waterproof handled adventures in the field
+An honest and in-depth Will’s vegan hiking boots review, to see how the WVSport Waterproof handled adventures in the field

 I’d heard of Will’s Vegan Shoes offering a wide range of vegan footwear but when they released hiking boots, I must admit, I was curious.
 I’ve only ever had hiking boots from outdoor brands, so was keen to see how the WVSport Waterproof Hiking Boots faired on wintery excursions in the North of England.